destel/rill/README.md

 Rill is context-agnostic, meaning that it does not enforce any specific context usage.
 However, it's recommended to make user-defined pipeline stages context-aware.
 This is especially important for the initial stage, as it allows to stop feeding the pipeline with new items after the context cancellation.
+In practice the first stage is often naturally context-aware through Go's standard APIs for databases, HTTP clients, and other external sources.

 In the example below the `CheckAllUsersExist` function uses several concurrent workers to check if all users
 from the given list exist.
 When an error occurs (like a non-existent user), the function returns that error